EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 - `home(self)`: This function is to home the function.
 The third joint is set to 0.12, which is the default home setting.

 - `cartesian_move(self, value_x, value_y, value_z)`: This function is to allow the user to directly input the Cartesian Coordinates of the object of interest.
-The function automatically calculates the detal values of current joint position and the position of the object of interest.
+The function automatically calculates the delta values of current joint position and the position of the object of interest.
 Then, uses the `dmove` command to move the the specified cartesian coordinates.

 - `open_jaw_ungrasp(self)`: This function is to ungrasp the object of interest.